Backyard Baseball 2001: Gameplay

+Gameplay screenshot with Randy Johnson as pitcher for the Arizona Diamondbacks (matching the team he played for in real life at the time of release) and Cal Ripken Jr. as batter for the fictional "Fishes" (team adjective unknown).
+This was the first Backyard Baseball game to feature major league players.

 The gameplay of Backyard Baseball 2001 is mostly the same as in the first Backyard Baseball title and retains all of the original game's modes: Single Game (formerly Pick-Up Game), Season Play (formerly League Play), Batting Practice, Spectator, and Tee-Ball, with the addition of a mode called Online Play, which allows players to compete with each other worldwide; this mode is only available for Windows users.
 With the new Major League Baseball license, the player has the ability to choose a major league team to play in pick up play and season mode, in addition to six of the original custom teams.
 Season Play has been revamped from the original game: the player can now choose the pick-up-play fields to play at home and regular season and postseason has been modified to resemble the real-life MLB, including the National and the American League's three divisions and renaming the postseason's rounds to resemble the Major League Baseball postseason, including the Backyard World Series.

 The game has a revamped menu interface differing from the original release, with menu tabs allowing for quicker, easier navigation, the ability to track the stamina of all players on the player's team (rather than just the player's current pitcher during pitching) and being able to see if a player's stats have been temporarily buffed or nerfed.
 It also switches the playable characters' displayed skill points from the four-point system used in the first three Backyard Sports games (Backyard Baseball [1997], Backyard Soccer [1998], and Backyard Football [1999]) to a ten-point system, allowing for a more accurate reflection of the players' stats (including the aforementioned temporary buffs and nerfs).
 Additionally, players now earn batting power-ups for getting double plays or triple plays on defense alongside the pre-existing condition of hitting a special pitch, which are still only earned through getting strikeouts on offense.